expo/expo/docs/pages/guides/customizing-metro.md

 You can overwrite the default `index.html` in Metro web by creating a `public/index.html` file in your project.

 In the future, this will work universally across platforms with EAS Update hosting.
-Currently the feature is web-only based on the static host used for the native app, e.g. the legacy Expo service updates does not support this feature.
+Currently the feature is web-only based on the static host used for the native app, for example, the legacy Expo service updates does not support this feature.

 ## Examples